-Agendas for meetings are prepared by the Committee Assistant, usually in consultation with the Chair.
-Preparing an agenda in advance provides transparency for the Committee member.
-The public and Committee members will know ahead of time what will be discussed.
-Distribution typically occurs no later than 4:00 p.m. on the Wednesday of the week immediately preceding the Committee meeting.
+Meeting agendas are prepared by the Committee Assistant, usually in consultation with the Chair.
+Preparing an agenda in advance provides transparency so that the public and Committee will know ahead of time what will be discussed.
+Unless something is considered Urgent Business (as outlined in the Procedures and Committees Bylaw), new items cannot be added to the agenda during confirmation.

+Distribution typically occurs no later than 4:00 p.m. on the Wednesday of the week immediately preceding the regular Committee meeting.

-An agenda template is followed and adjusted as necessary depending on matters that are up for discussion.
-The agenda template is attached as APPENDIX C.
+An agenda template [APPENDIX D] is followed and adjusted as necessary depending on matters that are up for discussion.